 Connect Configuration Manager to Azure Monitor

-You can connect your System Center Configuration Manager environment to Azure Monitor to sync device collection data and reference these collections in Azure Monitor and Azure Automation.
+You can connect your Microsoft Endpoint Configuration Manager environment to Azure Monitor to sync device collection data and reference these collections in Azure Monitor and Azure Automation.

-Azure Monitor supports System Center Configuration Manager current branch, version 1606 and higher.
+Azure Monitor supports Configuration Manager current branch, version 1606 and higher.

 The following steps summarize the steps to configure Configuration Manager integration with Azure Monitor.

-- In the Azure portal, register Configuration Manager as a Web Application and/or Web API app, and ensure that you have the client ID and client secret key from the registration from Azure Active Directory.
+In Azure Active Directory, register Configuration Manager as a Web Application and/or Web API app, and ensure that you have the client ID and client secret key from the registration from Azure Active Directory.
 See Use portal to create Active Directory application and service principal that can access resources for detailed information about how to accomplish this step.

-- In the Azure portal, grant Configuration Manager (the registered web app) with permission to access Azure Monitor.
+In Azure Active Directory, grant Configuration Manager (the registered web app) with permission to access Azure Monitor.

-- In Configuration Manager, add a connection using the Add OMS Connection Wizard.
+In Configuration Manager, add a connection using the Azure Services wizard.

-- Download and install the Microsoft Monitoring Agent on the computer running the Configuration Manager service connection point site system role.
+Download and install the Log Analytics agent for Windows on the computer running the Configuration Manager service connection point site system role.
 The agent sends Configuration Manager data to the Log Analytics workspace in Azure Monitor.

 Grant Configuration Manager with permissions to Log Analytics